oracleyue/dynet_dt-mat/README.md

 This is a MATLAB toolbox of *discrete-time methods* for dynamic network reconstruction.

 (Note that this is not the original git repository for development.
-It is only used for released versions on github.
-The original one is maintained in a private gitLab repository.)
+It is only used for shared versions on github.
+The development is maintained in a private gitLab repository.)

+### To-do list

+This toolbox is under development, which current only includes the method in [1].
+We would like include other methods in this toolbox.
+Here is a list to do:

+- rename `idnet` class to `idnetARX`;
+- use `idnet` as a common interface (function) to create instances of different classes for parametric models, e.g., `netobj = idnet(p,m, 'arx')` or `netobj = idnet(p,m, 'gp')`;
+- add class `idnetGP`, which use Gaussian Processes to "parametrize" LTI models;
+- add class `idnetSS`, which use state-space models: copy functions from another project and uniform its interface;

+## Introduction

 The core idea is to model causal interactions between measurable variables by a dynamical network model, called *dynamical structure function* (DSF), and to